KhronosGroup/glTF/specification/README.md

 ### skin.inverseBindMatrices :white_check_mark:

-The id of the accessor containing the floating-point 4x4 inverse-bind matrices.
+The ID of the accessor containing the floating-point 4x4 inverse-bind matrices.

 * **Type**: `string`
 * **Required**: Yes